HughJackmannix/dsc-phase-2-project/README.md

 ![img](./images/baseline_qq)

-Extreme residual values show that there are still many significant outliers within the data
+Extreme residual values show that there are still many significant outliers that are severely skewing the data

 ### Final Model